What is typical for a Turgenev girl. The image of the "Turgenev girl". Who is the lover of the “Turgenev girl”

 Material overview

-Subject of researchaniya: the image of the “Turgenev girl” in the stories of I.S.
+Subject of researchania: the image of the “Turgenev girl” in the stories of I.S.
 Turgenev and in modern life.

-Purpose of researchatelskoy rabots - identify the main features of Turgenev's heroines and trace them in the guise of a modern girl.
+Purpose of researchatelskaya rabots – identify the main features of Turgenev’s heroines and trace them in the appearance of a modern girl.

-to study reference, critical, fiction on this topic, incl. researchers of I.S.
+study reference, critical, and fiction literature on this topic, incl. researchers of I.S.
 Turgenev’s creativity;

-reveal the significance of women in the life of the writer and determine the prototypes of his heroines;
+identify the significance of women in the writer’s life and determine the prototypes of his heroines;

 to identify the relevance and manifestation of the character traits of the “Turgenev” girl in modern society through a comparative analysis of the opinions of different age groups of the population.

-Theoretical basis of the study: information from Russian, Soviet and Russian literary criticism and Turgenevologists, such as Ginzburg, Pisarev, Byaly, Pustovoit, Lebedev.
+Theoretical basis of the research: information from Russian, Soviet and Russian literary studies and Turgenev scholars, such as Ginzburg, Pisarev, Byaly, Pustovoit, Lebedev.

-Etcakticheskai knowavalue: the work can serve as a preliminary stage to a larger-scale study of the role of female images in Russian literature of the 19th century.
-Also, the work can greatly facilitate the preparation for the lessons of literature on the work of I. S. Turgenev.
+PracticaI knowapurity: The work can serve as a preliminary stage to a larger-scale study - about the role of female characters in Russian literature of the 19th century.
+Also, the work can significantly facilitate preparation for literature lessons on the works of I. S. Turgenev.

-Research methodsaniya: literature study, data comparison , comparative analysis, testing, survey.
+Research methodsania: literature study, data comparison , comparative analysis, testing, survey.

 Research base: 1) stories by I. S. Turgenev “Asya”, “Spring Waters” and “First Love”;

-2) students of the 9th grade of MBOU secondary school No. 2 in Tuymazy
+2) 9th grade students of MBOU Secondary School No. 2 in Tuymazy

-Chapter I. Women's images in the life and work of I.S.
-Turgenev 1.1 Researchers of I.S.
+Chapter I. Female images in the life and work of I.S.
+Turgenev 1.1 Researchers of creativity I.S.
 Turgenev

-The study of creativity I.S.
+The study of creativity by I.S.
 Turgenev has always received a lot of attention.
-The significance of the female images of the writer was noted by his contemporaries.
-Each of his works, appearing in print, immediately found itself in the center of attention of criticism.
+The significance of the writer’s female images was noted by his contemporaries.
+Each of his works that appeared in print immediately became the focus of criticism.
 At one time, N.A.
-Dobrolyubov, analyzing the novel "On the Eve", emphasized that the main person in it is Elena, and in relation to her we must analyze other persons.
+Dobrolyubov, analyzing the novel “On the Eve,” emphasized that the main person in it is Elena, and in relation to her we must consider other persons.
 A.I.
 Maikov wrote in a letter to Ya.P.
-Polonsky that Turgenev's women "have not been seen by nature", but such rare women exist.
+Polonsky that Turgenev’s women “were not seen by nature,” but such rare women exist.
 According to L.N.
-Tolstoy, Turgenev “did a great deed by painting amazing portraits of women.
-Maybe there were no such as he wrote, but when he wrote them, they appeared.
-P. A. Kropotkin wrote: “Turgenev<…>showed us what a Russian woman is, what treasures lurk in her heart and mind, and what she can be as an inspiration to a man.
-He taught us how the best people treat women and how they love ... ".
-Turgenev's work was highly appreciated by both his contemporaries, critics and literary critics, as well as leaders, leaders of the Soviet state, and foreign writers.
+Tolstoy, Turgenev “did a great job by painting amazing portraits of women.
+Perhaps there were none, as he wrote, but when he wrote them, they appeared.”
+P. A. Kropotkin wrote: “Turgenev<…>showed us what a Russian woman is, what treasures are hidden in her heart and mind, and what she can be as an inspiration to a man.
+He taught us how the best people treat women and how they love...”
+Turgenev's work was highly appreciated by both his contemporaries, critics and literary scholars, as well as leaders, leaders of the Soviet state, and foreign writers.
 In the 21st century in Russia, much attention is also paid to the study of Turgenev's work.
-Every five years, the State Literary Museum of I. S. Turgenev in Orel, together with the Oryol State University and the Institute of Russian Literature (Pushkin House) of the Russian Academy of Sciences, hold international scientific conferences.
+Every five years, the State Literature Museum of I. S. Turgenev in Orel, together with Oryol State University and the Institute of Russian Literature (Pushkin House) of the Russian Academy of Sciences, holds international scientific conferences.
 Turgenev anniversaries are celebrated not only in Russia, but also abroad.
-So, in the Ivan Turgenev Museum in Bougival, musical salons are held annually, at which the music of the composers of the times of Ivan Turgenev and Pauline Viardot sounds.
-In recent decades, a lot has been done in the study of Turgenev's novels, which was facilitated by the publication of the complete works of the writer in 28 volumes (1960-1968) and after him a 30-volume collected works.
-The study of female characters in the work of Turgenev has repeatedly attracted the attention of scientists: in the monograph by I.A.
-Belyaeva "The Creativity of I.S.
-Turgenev" (2002), the works of the writer are studied, starting with early lyric poems and ending with "Poems in Prose".
-In our work, we systematized the researchers of I.S.
-Turgenev and, for ease of use, summarized the data in a tabular form (Appendix 2).
+Thus, the Ivan Turgenev Museum in Bougival annually hosts music salons where music by composers from the times of Ivan Turgenev and Pauline Viardot is heard.
+In recent decades, a lot has been done in the study of Turgenev’s novels, which was facilitated by the publication of the complete works of the writer in 28 volumes (1960-1968) and followed by a 30-volume collected works.
+The study of female characters in Turgenev’s works has more than once attracted the attention of scientists: in the monograph by I.A.
+Belyaeva “The Work of I.S.
+Turgenev” (2002), the writer’s works are studied, starting with early lyric poems and ending with “Poems in Prose”.
+In our work, we systematized researchers of the creativity of I.S.
+Turgenev and for ease of use compiled the data into tabular form (Appendix 2).

 I.S.
-Turgenev holds an outstanding place in the development of Russian literature of the 19th century and a special one in the creation of female images.
-The women who surrounded him in life were different, but they all left an imprint on the soul of the writer.
-The despotic, strict mother, Varvara Petrovna, the sweet and cheerful Princess Ekaterina Shakhovskaya (his first love), the smart and courageous Tatyana Bakunina (a friend of her student years), the timid, thoughtful Avdotya (a serf who gave birth to a daughter from Turgenev), the passionate, keen Pauline Viardot ( love of his life), the young beauty Olga (a distant relative), the romantic Maria (sister of Leo Tolstoy), the talented, sensual artist Maria Savina - they taught Ivan Sergeevich to see beauty, appreciate life, preserving in him faith in kindness, kindness and the desire to love .
+Turgenev has an outstanding place in the development of Russian literature of the 19th century and a special place in the creation of female characters.
+The women who surrounded him in life were different, but they all left an imprint on the writer’s soul.
+The despotic, strict mother, Varvara Petrovna, the sweet and cheerful princess Ekaterina Shakhovskaya (his first love), the smart and courageous Tatyana Bakunina (a friend from his student years), the timid, thoughtful Avdotya (a serf who gave birth to a daughter from Turgenev), the passionate, addicted Polina Viardot ( the love of his life), the young beauty Olga (a distant relative), the romantic Maria (Leo Tolstoy’s sister), the talented, sensual artist Maria Savina - they taught Ivan Sergeevich to see beauty, to appreciate life, preserving in him faith in kindness, kindness and the desire to love .
 V.N.
-Toporov notes that “Turgenev was an unhappy man in his own eyes: he lacked the female love and affection that he had been looking for from an early age.
-The tragedy of his life was rooted in the obsession with the feminine, in the acute and bitter consciousness of its deficiency and its irreplaceability.
-From the very beginning, Turgenev’s personal life somehow did not work out, the first love came out unrequited and left a bitter aftertaste: the daughter of Princess Shakhovskaya, who lived next door, Katenka, captivated the 18-year-old Turgenev with girlish freshness, naivety and spontaneity.
-But, as it turned out later, she has long had a permanent lover - a well-known Don Juan in the district and ...
-Turgenev's father.
-In 1841, the student became interested in the seamstress Dunyasha, who in 1842 gave birth to his daughter Pelageya (Polina), who was brought up by Turgenev's mother.
-In 1843, he met Pauline Viardot, a French singer who was on tour in St. Petersburg at that time, fell in love and followed the object of his passion everywhere.
-It was not an easy relationship, so he tried to arrange his personal life without Polina: with his cousin's 18-year-old daughter, with Maria Savina, Maria Tolstaya, but nothing came of it, his heart was busy.
-Not having an official marriage, Turgenev lives in the Viardot family, where he takes his illegitimate daughter.
-Since then, Turgenev was convinced that his beloved is a holy woman, and he will spend the rest of his life with her.
-In the works of Turgenev, a large number of female images are taken directly from life.
+Toporov notes that “Turgenev was an unhappy man in his own eyes: he lacked female love and affection, which he had been looking for from an early age.
+The tragedy of his life was rooted in his obsession with the feminine principle, in the acute and bitter awareness of its deficiency and its irreplaceability.”
+Turgenev’s personal life somehow did not work out from the very beginning, his first love was unrequited and left a bitter aftertaste: the daughter of Princess Shakhovskaya, who lived next door, Katenka, captivated the 18-year-old Turgenev with her girlish freshness, naivety and spontaneity.
+But, as it turned out later, she had long had a permanent lover - a well-known Don Juan in the area and...
+Turgenev’s father.
+In 1841, the student became interested in the seamstress Dunyasha, who in 1842 gave birth to his daughter Pelageya (Polina), who was raised by Turgenev’s mother.
+In 1843, he met Pauline Viardot, a French singer who was touring in St. Petersburg at that time, fell in love and followed the object of his passion everywhere.
+It was not an easy relationship, so he tried to arrange his personal life without Polina: with his cousin’s 18-year-old daughter, with Maria Savina, Maria Tolstoy, but nothing worked out, his heart was occupied.
+Without an official marriage, Turgenev lives in the Viardot family, where he takes his illegitimate daughter.
+From then on, Turgenev was convinced that his beloved was a holy woman, and he would spend the rest of his life with her.
+In Turgenev's works, a large number of female images are taken directly from life.
 The writer was personally acquainted with such women or observed them (Appendix 3, 4).
-So, Turgenev's life is an eternal search for truth, the desire to comprehend the "mysterious Russian folk soul", and the theme of love is one of the main ones in his work.
+So, Turgenev’s life is an eternal search for truth, a desire to comprehend the “mysterious Russian folk soul,” and the theme of love is one of the main ones in his work.

-1.3 Women's images in the works of I.S.
+1.3 Female images in the works of I.S.
 Turgenev

 Chapter II.
-Characteristics of the images "Turgenev girl"
+Characteristics of the images of the "Turgenev girl"

 2.2 Turgenev girl in the modern world